 Wishing to assist Parties in complying with their obligations under the Convention, and to promote its effective application in the field of nuclear energy, in particular as regards the lifetime extension of nuclear power plants,

+Noting that a lifetime extension of a nuclear power plants does not always fulfil the criteria for a proposed activity;

 Wishing also to support the work of the Implementation Committee in assessing compliance by Parties with their obligations under the Convention regarding the lifetime extension of nuclear power plants,

-1. Welcomes the development of draft guidance by an ad hoc working group of Parties to the Convention co-chaired by Germany and the United Kingdom of Great Britain and Northern Ireland and composed of representatives of Armenia, Azerbaijan, Austria, Belarus, Belgium, Bulgaria, Canada, Croatia, Czechia, Finland, France, Germany, Greece, the European Union, Italy, Lithuania, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Switzerland and Ukraine, and supported by the secretariat;
+1. Welcomes the development of draft guidance by an ad hoc working group of Parties to the Convention co-chaired by Germany and the United Kingdom of Great Britain and Northern Ireland and composed of representatives of Armenia, Azerbaijan, Austria, Belarus, Belgium, Bulgaria, Canada, Croatia, Czechia, the European Union, Finland, France, Germany, Greece, Italy, Lithuania, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland and Ukraine, and supported by the secretariat;

 2. Endorses the Guidance on the Applicability of the Convention to the Lifetime Extension of Nuclear Power Plants (ECE/MP.EIA/2020/9;

+2bis.
+Recalling decision IS/2 and the wish to assist Parties in complying with their obligations under the Convention, to promote legal certainty and to provide guidance on the applicability of the Convention to the lifetime extension of nuclear power plants, this guidance does not impose new obligations on Parties;

 3. Recommends that the Parties take into account the contents of the Guidance when implementing the Convention;